TheJumpCloud/support/PowerShell/ModuleChangelog.md

 Admins can now upload a .reg file to a new or existing Windows - Advanced: Custom Registry Keys Policy

+### BUG FIXES:

+Fixed an issue with sequential results not returning as expected with large datasets

 ## 2.5.1

 Release Date: May 30, 2023